 If you are looking to get sober or are having trouble staying sober after experiencing issues with alcohol, you might consider going to a local support group or a therapist with experience in treating addiction.

 Alcoholics Anonymous (AA) is an organization that operates in dozens of countries across the world and has been offering its services for many decades.
 Their services are usually free, and thus accessible without regard of your economics situation.
-Many persons who went through the Alcoholics Anonymous groups may end up using our sobriety calculator.
+Many persons who went through the Alcoholics Anonymous groups may end up using our sobriety counter / calculator.

 Cite this calculator & page